Support Group Therapy App For Marigold Health

 Two mobile apps built in React Native.
 One for moderators and one for members.

-The app needed to be HIPPA compliant.
+The app needed to be HIPAA compliant.

 Features such as group chat rooms, moderator privileges and synchronous chat controls.